Artitus/LogOffDisconnectedUsers/README.md

 - Log off users who have been disconnected for longer than a configurable threshold
 - Maintain a whitelist of users who should never be automatically logged off
-- Comprehensive logging of all actions
+- Comprehensive logging of all actions with detailed session information
+- Detailed session reporting with statistics and summaries
 - Easy to set up as a scheduled task
 - Configurable via a simple JSON file